• Skip to content

 Sustained church growth is the result of a positive church experience, members inviting friends, and a reputation that is spread by word-of-mouth.

-Most people will visit a church several times before making a decision to call that church home.
+Most people will visit a church several times before deciding to call that church home.

-The challenging part of hosting guests, particularly for churches of a few hundred people, is that visitors can sneak in and out without anyone even knowing they were there.
+The challenging part of hosting guests, particularly for churches of a few hundred people, is that visitors can sneak in and out without knowing they were there.

 For some people, this incognito behavior is because a visitor wants to feel confident the church is a good fit before they reach out to other members.

-Someone once said that a visitor will make a decision about a church long before the pastor even begins to speak.
+Someone once said that a visitor will decide on a church long before the pastor even begins to speak.

 If this is true, what is the visitor evaluating in the process?